-Pauw is general editor for the Belief theological commentary series, published by Westminster John Knox Press, and serves on the board of the Louisville Institute.
-Her books include Proverbs and Ecclesiastes; The Supreme Harmony of All: Jonathan Edwards' Trinitarian Theology; Making Time for God: Daily Devotions for Children and Families to Share (with Susan Garrett); and Essays in Reformed Feminist and Womanist Dogmatics (with Serene Jones).
+Pauw is general editor for the Belief theological commentary series, published by Westminster John Knox Press.
+Her books include Church in Ordinary Time: A Wisdom Ecclesiology; Proverbs and Ecclesiastes; The Supreme Harmony of All: Jonathan Edwards' Trinitarian Theology; Making Time for God: Daily Devotions for Children and Families to Share (with Susan Garrett); and Essays in Reformed Feminist and Womanist Dogmatics (with Serene Jones).